Your New VU

 - A valid photo ID to pick up your Commodore Card

-- Directions to campus and hotel
+- Directions to campus

-TRANSFER STUDENT CONNECTIONS ON SOCIAL MEDIA
+TRANSFER STUDENT SOCIAL MEDIA

 Mandatory Immunization and Health Compliance

-MANDATORY IMMUNIZATION COMPLIANCE: The Student Health Center maintains a website that outlines the immunizations that you are required to receive before arriving on campus.
+The Student Health Center maintains a website that outlines the immunizations that you are required to receive before arriving on campus.
 Tennessee state law and Vanderbilt University regulations dictate that all students comply with the immunization requirements.
-Students will not be able to register for classes until their immunization and tuberculosis documents have been received, reviewed, and approved for compliance by Student Health.
+In addition, students are required to submit a tuberculosis screening survey and testing (if applicable).

 Student Health Insurance